meltano/meltano/README.md

 Welcome to your CLI for ELT+.
 It's open source, flexible, scales to your needs.
 Confidently move, transform, and test your data using tools you know with a data engineering workflow you’ll love.

+If you're a fan, star the repo ⭐️.

 Integrations
 ------------